 4. Are You Equipped to Accurately Identify Performance Issues and Manage Improvement Internally?

-Your managers and frontline leaders are most likely caught up in daily firefighting just to tread water.
+Your managers and frontline leaders are most likely caught up in daily firefighting to try and stay above the fray.
 Pushing further responsibility on key personnel who may already be taxed simply keeping up can lead to quick burnout.
 You do not want your best performers pushed out the door.

-Delivering the “Why” of Business Comes Down to the Authenticity and Vitality of Your Culture?
+Delivering the “Why” of Business Comes Down to Your Leadership Engagement and Development

-But if your organizational culture is not set up to take care of (and create value for) its people at every level, any grander vision can ring hollow.
-So, how do you begin to address your company culture in a substantive manner?
+But if your organizational culture fails to take care of (and create value for) its people at every level, any grander vision can ring hollow to the hard-working people out on your front line.
+So, how do you begin to address your company culture substantively?
 How do you make sure that it delivers the promise and purpose of your vision and mission while at the same time achieving sustainable performance and value?

 Whether you’re looking for incremental improvements in capacity or yield, or paradigm shifts in overall productivity and performance that can turn around a business and contribute millions to the bottom line, address two of the most fundamental questions.
 Dig into the details of the “how” and “why” you’re doing business in the first place.